neeravkumar/neeravkumar.github.io/about.md

 ---
-layout: page
+layout: post
+permalink: /about/index.html
-title: Neerav Kumar
+title: About Neerav Kumar
-permalink: /about/
+description: About Neerav Kumar
+tags: [about]
 ---